ivanbgd/stock-trading-cli-with-async-streams/README.md

 ```shell
 $ export SYMBOLS="$(cat sp500_feb_2024.csv)" && cargo run -- --from 2023-07-03T12:00:09+00:00 --symbols $SYMBOLS
 ```

+## Conclusion

+- This application fetches data from a remote API, so it is relatively I/O-bound.
+- There are some light calculations taking place, but I believe that the application is more on the I/O-bound side.
+- The `async/await` paradigm copes well with this kind of application.
+- We also implemented the Actor Model.
+It uses message passing between actors.
+- Working with *chunks* of data instead of with individual pieces of data improves performance.
+    - Not all chunk sizes perform the same, so we need to find a sweet spot - an optimal chunk size.

+TODO:     - This proved to be the fastest solution for this concrete problem.

 ## Potential Modifications, Improvements or Additions